 Submerge your budding Picasso into an artist's world with a kit from Pint Size Painters.
 The fully equipped immersion kit, invented by a pair of Long Island parents, encourages the learning of art history while inspiring kids to create original artwork.

 Latest posts by Jaime

-Presidents Week 2017 is approaching, leaving many parents wondering how to keep their kids occupied while school is out.
-Chase away the winter blues and boredom cries with these classes, activities and camps taking place during the break.
+Presidents Week 2019 is approaching, leaving many parents wondering how to keep their kids occupied with school out.
+Chase away the winter blues and boredom cries with these classes, activities, and camps during the break.

 From science experiments to jewelry making and sports skills, these Long Island camps have it all.
 Drop in for a day or the entire week.

 Back in Riverhead from its brief relocation in Rocky Point, the Long Island Science Center boasts an edutainment experience for kids and adults.